segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 6. Add a new rule with the following parameters:
     - Select **PostgreSQL** as the type.
     - For **Source**, change the custom IP to `52.25.130.38/32`.
-This will allow Segment to connect to the instance.
+This allows Segment to connect to the instance.

     When you're finished, click **Save**.